Getting your Trinity Audio player ready... |

 If you’re thinking of pursuing your MBA at Yale University’s School of Management, you’re probably wondering whether you’ll need to take the GMAT and what kind of GMAT score you may need to earn to be a competitive applicant.

-In this article, I’ll answer all of the most common questions about taking the GMAT for Yale SOM MBA admissions, including what types of test scores are required, what the average GMAT score of accepted students is, and more.
+In this article, I’ll answer all of the most common questions about taking the GMAT for Yale.
+I’ll include what types of scores you need, what the Yale average GMAT scores for MBA admissions are, and more.
 I’ll also provide some tips on figuring out how to set your score goal for Yale.

 If you’re planning to apply to Yale SOM, this is the blog for you!